-Looking for REO property or a foreclosure in Rancho Palos Verdes?
+Looking for a foreclosure or REO property in ?

 What's an REO?

+REO stands for Real Estate Owned.
+These are properties that have been foreclosed upon and are presently held by the bank or mortgage company.
+This is different than real estate up for foreclosure auction.
 If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property totally as is.
-That possibly will involve standing liens and even current denizens that need to be put out.
+The buyer must also be willing to pay with cash in hand.
+To top everything off, you'll accept the property entirely as is.
+That could comprise prevailing liens and even current occupants that need to be kicked out.

-Ready to make an offer?
+Time to make an offer?

-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about their knowledge about the condition of the property and what their process is for accepting offers.
-Since banks most commonly sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Most lenders have a REO department that you'll work with while buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.